Victorian NPEP Service

 Sharing needles (where HIV status is unknown) No

-Sharing needles (with an HIV-positive person, or a person at high risk of HIV) YES
+Sharing needles (with a person who has HIV, or a person at high risk of HIV) YES

 Commonly asked questions